 What Happens When You Get a Margin Call

-One of the most unpleasant experiences an investor, trader, or speculator might face in his or her lifetime is known as a margin call.
-What exactly is a margin call, and why can they induce panic in otherwise sane investors?
+One of the most unpleasant experiences an investor, trader, or speculator might face in their lifetime is a margin call.
 Understanding how margin accounts work, and factoring in a little prevention and conservatism, can prevent a lot of potential pain down the line.

 How Margin Debt Works